UBTUS/GSA18FRFQ/README.md

 This application helps the general public to identfy FDA recalled food products in their home state as well as nationwide.This information can be used to determine if any of their recent illness is due to the consumption of the FDA recalled product.

-This prototype gives additional convenience to users with [mobile compatibility] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Screenshots).
+This prototype is [mobile compatible] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Screenshots) for user convenience .

 ##### Technical Approach :